dojo/widgets/docs/V7-Migration-Guide.md

 ##### Removed properties
 - label: string;
 	- Removed in favor of using a child to render the label
+- onLabel: DNode
+	- Removed in favor of using a child renderer
+- offLabel: DNode
+	- Removed in favor of using a child renderer
+- mode: 'normal' | 'toggle'
+	- "toggle" mode has been split into the `switch` widget (see below)
 - onChange: (value: string, checked: boolean) => void;
 	- replaced by `onValue(checked: boolean)`
 - onClick: (value: string, checked: boolean) => void;